 |---|---|---|---|

-| Hallucination propagation | Confident, coherent, but factually wrong output | Find first false assertion in trace; trace backward from wrong output | Low to medium — informational unless paired with tool calls |
+| Hallucination propagation | Confident, coherent output, factually wrong | Locate the first false assertion.
+Trace backward from wrong output. | Low to medium.
+Informational unless paired with tool calls. |

-| Tool misfire | Wrong API call or malformed arguments in tool log | Audit all tool calls after fault origin; check downstream system state | High — real-world effects may be immediate and irreversible |
+| Tool misfire | Wrong API call or malformed arguments in the tool log | Audit every tool call after the fault origin.
+Inspect downstream system state. | High.
+Real-world effects are immediate and irreversible. |

-| Context poisoning | Agent goal drifts across turns; inconsistent world model | Find when goal state was overwritten; check injected or retrieved content | Variable — depends on how long session ran after poisoning |
+| Context poisoning | Goal drifts across turns.
+World model becomes inconsistent. | Find when goal state was overwritten.
+Inspect injected or retrieved content. | Variable.
+Depends on how long the session ran after poisoning. |

-| Cost runaway | Token counter spike, repeated tool calls, no final output | Kill session; audit total spend; identify loop entry point | Financial — no user-visible wrong output but significant cost exposure |
+| Cost runaway | Token counter spike, repeated tool calls, no final output | Kill the session.
+Audit total spend.
+Identify loop entry point. | Financial.
+No user-visible wrong output.
+Significant cost exposure. |

-The Postmortem Template for Agent Incidents
+The Postmortem Template That Actually Maps to Agent Failures

 A useful agent postmortem answers six things: